Stella and Jeffrey

 I am a volunteer with the California Oiled Wildlife Care Network, working at the International Bird Rescue and Rehabilitation Center in Cordelia, California.
 I also volunteer doing Animal Care and Rescue, Transport and Release related work with The Marine Mammal Center.
 In addition to this I have volunteered with the Farallon Marine Sanctuary Association and the Gulf of the Farallones National Marine Sanctuary in their SEALS program.
 This program monitors human disturbance of harbor seal populations in Western Marin County, just North of San Francisco.
 I find volunteering to be an extremely fulfilling use of my time, knowledge and energy and highly recommend it to everyone.

 I love sea kayaking and have been doing so for several years in Central and Northern California, in Washington, in Alaska, off the coast of South Carolina and Georgia and in inland lakes in the Western US.
 In addition to sea kayaking, I enjoy hiking and camping and snowshoeing.
-I enjoy mountain biking - being lucky enough to live on Mount Tamalpais, birthplace of the Mountain Bike - and exploring established dirt roads/tracks in my 4WD Ford Ranger pick-up.
+I enjoy mountain biking - being lucky enough to live on Mount Tamalpais, birthplace of the Mountain Bike - and exploring established dirt roads/tracks in my 4WD pick-up.
 I like remote places.
 I am a budding amatuer naturalist, slowly learning the trees, wildflowers, other plants, animals and birds of my area of the world.
 Marine Mammals are my most concentrated area of study so far, and among them specifically the harbor seal.

 I am considering returning to university to pursue an additional degree, but, am currently on the fence whether it be for Marine Biology or some concentration in Veterinary Science.
 I am certified in CPR and recently received my certificates in Basic Marine Fire Fighting, Personal Survival Techniques, Elementary First Aid and Personal Safety and Social Responsibilities in compliance with STCW Basic Safety Training from the California Maritime Academy's Department of Continuing Maritime Education.
 I have had some training in HAZCOM and am pursuing additional HAZWOPER training through the state of California.
-I hope to someday train as a Wilderness First Responder and EMT.

 In September of 2000 I retired from my former career as a corporate director in a software firm running SQA and Release Engineering departments.
 I particularly enjoy training teams in quality assurance practices and test planning processes.
 I also possess a wide range of hands-on skills in the industry as well: from SQL slinging to web development, image manipulation to building out servers.
 I have been a member of the WELL online community since 1989.
-I had a wonderful dog, Stella, who passed away on 24 February, 2004.

 I have a degree in Russian Area Studies from the University of Minnesota.
 I lived in Russia in 1988.
 I am very interested in Georgian and Tuvan language and culture.
 I would love someday to visit Kamchatka, Sakhalin, Lake Baikal and Tuva.